NightingaleX03/Sakura-Sound/README.md

 ### [Sakura Music](https://nightingalex03.github.io/SakuraSound/)

-Fun Fact: This site started off as a classroom project for WEB 222 however this assignment has inspired me to continue developing this plateform in the future
+Fun Fact: This site started off as a classroom project for WEB 222 however this assignment has inspired me to continue developing this plateform in the future <br>

 > "Something may start of small and irrelevant however every small treasure has a bright future ahead. :star2:"